gsiegel14/VEXUS-ATLAS-REACT/REACT VEXUS/conversion-outlines/acquisition.md

             "Place patient in supine position",
             "Use a low frequency (curvilinear) probe",
-            "Measure IVC diameter 2-3 cm from right atrial junction", "Assess for inspiratory collapse (if applicable)",
-            "Record maximum diameter for VEXUS classification"
+            "Measure IVC diameter 2-3 cm from right atrial junction", "Record maximum diameter for VEXUS classification",
-          ],
+            "NOTE: IVC collapsibility is NOT part of VEXUS protocol" ],
           measurements: {
             normalRange: "15-25mm",